-There are a lot of intermediary steps in the cycle, but the main steps include identifying, storing, securing, retrieving, tracking and destroying records.
+Records Management is defined as controlling the most important records of an organization throughout its life cycle—to their disposal.
+There are a lot of intermediary steps in the cycle, but the main steps include identifying, storing, securing, retrieving, tracking, and destroying records.

+The purpose of records management is for governance, risk, and compliance that provides evidence of an organization’s activities and reduction of risk.
 You can read a formal definition here, but think of it as the path a record takes from inception to destruction, and all the steps it takes to make sure it’s secure and can be found.

 There are a variety of different options to help you manage your records.
 They can include:

-- Onsite records management, where you handle your records internally
+- Onsite records management: where you handle your records internally

-- Offsite records management, where you hire a professional records management company to help organize and store your documents in a secure facility
+- Offsite records management: where you hire a professional records management company to help organize and store your documents in a secure facility

-- A combination of both, where you might handle your documents internally while storing archival and non-critical files offsite
+- A combination of both: where you might handle your documents internally while storing archival and non-critical files offsite

-Advantages of Off-Site Records Storage
+Advantages of Off-Site Records Management